Chalarangelo/30-seconds-of-interviews/questions/this.md

 ##### Event listeners

-`this` refers to the element given listening to the event.
+`this` refers to the element listening to the event.

 ```js
 document.body.addEventListener("click", function() {